microsoft/terraform-provider-azuredevops/website/docs/r/serviceendpoint_nexus.html.markdown

 # azuredevops_serviceendpoint_nexus

 Manages a Nexus IQ service endpoint within Azure DevOps, which can be used as a resource in YAML pipelines to connect to a Nexus IQ instance.
+Nexus IQ is not supported by default, to manage a nexus service connection resource, it is necessary to install the nexus extension in Azure DevOps.

 ## Example Usage